 Click here to make a contribution towards the cost of this resource.Thank youDonate

 As a small contribution for these difficult times, we are also making the pdf of our popular resource for primary schools, Learning for Peace, available free as a pdf download.
-It is full of games and activities for social and emotional learning, which will be so needed to cope with the aftermath of this experience.
+It is full of games and activities for social and emotional learning.

 Click here for other free resources.